 ANATOMY OF THE DIAPHRAGM

 The diaphragm (dia: across, phragm: fence) is the musculotendinous boundary between the negative-pressure thoracic cavity and positive-pressure abdominal cavity.
-The diaphragm plays a significant role in respiratory mechanics and injury to the diaphragm impairs ventilation and oxygen delivery.
+The diaphragm plays a significant role in respiratory mechanics, and injury to the diaphragm impairs ventilation and oxygen delivery.
 The normal mechanics of respiration are discussed elsewhere.
-(See "Diseases of the chest wall", section on 'Normal structure and function'.)
+(See "Chest wall diseases and restrictive physiology", section on 'Normal structure and function'.)

 - Young RL, Page AJ, Cooper NJ, et al. Sensory and motor innervation of the crural diaphragm by the vagus nerves.
 Gastroenterology 2010; 138:1091.